Dallas ICE and I-9 Audit Defense Lawyers

 2. Understanding What to Expect During an ICE or I-9 Audit

 Unless ICE agents come to your company’s offices or raid your facility (which is a very real possibility), the audit process will begin with the issuance of a Notice of Inspection (NOI).
 Once your company receives an NOI, it has three business days to produce the I-9 forms for its current and former employees.
-The NOI may also require production of the supporting documentation your company secured when evaluating prospective employees’ employment eligibility.
+The NOI may also require the production of the supporting documentation your company secured when evaluating prospective employees’ employment eligibility.

 Assuming your company is able to produce the required documentation in time, ICE will review your I-9s and supporting documentation for any deficiencies.
 If ICE agents identify any technical deficiencies (such as missing dates or signatures), your company will be given 10 days to make all necessary corrections.
 If ICE agents identify any substantive violations (such as failure to conduct adequate verification), or if any technical deficiencies are not corrected within 10 days, then the inquiry will transition from an audit to a civil enforcement proceeding.
 If ICE agents have reason to believe that your company may be knowingly and intentionally hiring undocumented workers, then the inquiry could transition into a criminal immigration fraud investigation.